-So you want to know about blockchain coding but maybe don’t know where to start.
+So you want to know about blockchain coding but maybe don’t know where to start?
 In this article, we’ll explore introductory information about the most commonly used languages in blockchain and general programming concepts.
-By the end, you’ll be able to write your own blockchain from scratch in a few lines of Python code!
+By the end, you’ll be able to write your own blockchain from scratch with a few lines of Python code!

 It’s advisable to learn to code and understand at least the basics of programming before diving into this article.
 But anyone with minimal or even no knowledge can get a well-rounded introduction since each aspect will be thoroughly explained.